googlecodelabs/migrate-python2-appengine/README.md

 ## Table of Contents

-Each of the migration steps have their own codelabs & corresponding overview videos:
+Each major migration step has its own codelab & corresponding overview video.
+The step numbers correspond to their own folders, and generally each have folders for Python 2 &amp; 3 ports.
+Some have an alternative or secondary succeeding migration&emdash;these end with "a", i.e., "Step 2a".

 1. Migrate from `webapp2` to Flask
     - Stongly recommended if you have a web UI